 Keep in mind that the credit limit on a new card may be less than the amount of debt you currently have on your other credit cards, which could prevent you from transferring as much as you'd like.

 In addition, it's important to note that banks will often charge you a fee to transfer your balance -- typically 3 to 5 percent of the balance or a flat fee, often the higher of the two.
 When creating a plan to pay down debt, make sure you take into account any fees that you may need to pay.
-If you're looking to save some money on fees, consider the Chase Slate® (This offer is no longer available on our site), which currently offers an introductory $0 fee for balances transferred within the first 60 days your account is open (then the fee for future balance transfers jumps to 5 percent of the amount transferred, with a minimum of $5).
+If you're looking to save some money on fees, consider Chase Slate®, which currently offers an introductory $0 fee for balances transferred within the first 60 days your account is open (then the fee for future balance transfers jumps to 5 percent of the amount transferred, with a minimum of $5).

 4. Apply for a balance transfer card.

 When applying for a balance transfer card, there will often be a section asking which balances you'd like to transfer.